--HEART SUTRA--

 They neither arise nor cease, are neither defiled nor pure, neither increase nor decrease.

 Certainly, at some point in time the body that this stupid old man living in Lockport uses to get around is going to die and cease to exist.
 But, what i really am, what animates this body, what exists, what is "being" minute by minute, day by day, year by year, will continue.
 How could it not?
-In the same manner, in emptiness nothing is pure because that would imply that purity was inherently existent and had fixed characteristics that everyone could attach to things, ideas, thoughts, etc. — which they can't.
-Purity is just a label that we apply in ways that suit your culture, your beliefs, your morals & ethics, etc. Likewise with defiled.
-It is simply a label we use for our convenience and doesn't exist in emptiness.

-Of course, in Conventional Reality, the way we are accustomed to looking at the world, things do appear to exist in and of themselves, things are born, do die, can be labeled as pure or impure, can grow and can decrease.
-But not in Ultimate Reality.
+Of course, in conventional reality, the way we are accustomed to looking at the world, things do appear to exist in and of themselves, things are born, do die, can be labeled as pure or impure, can grow and can decrease.
+But not in ultimate reality.
 You have to know which view of reality is being referred to when you deal with these issues.
 But, more on conventional reality later.

 Therefore, in emptiness there is: